Arcohol/mini-dns-relay/report.md

 The implementation of a DNS relay is a challenging and rewarding project that provides a valuable learning experience in network programming.
 Through this project, we have gained a deeper understanding of the Domain Name System (DNS) and how it facilitates internet communication by resolving domain names to IP addresses.

 Our implementation of the DNS relay in Rust allowed us to learn and improve our skills in this modern systems programming language.
-Rust's features and focus on safe and efficient concurrency made it an excellent choice for building a networked application like a DNS relay.
+Rust's features and focus on safe and efficient concurrency made it an excellent choice for building a network application such as a DNS relay.

 Throughout the implementation process, we faced a number of challenges, including working with DNS queries and responses.
 However, through a methodical approach to problem-solving and careful consideration of system design, we were able to overcome these challenges and produce a functional and reliable DNS relay server.

 There are several possible future improvements that can be employed in this system.
-For example, a fast and reliable caching system can be implemented so that the network consumption for upstream link will be greatly reduced.
-It can be very tricky as this involves cache time design, and possibly recursive searching.
+For example, a fast and reliable caching system can be implemented so that the network consumption for upstream link can be greatly reduced.
+It could be very tricky as this involves cache time design, and possibly recursive searching.
 We decided to not include a cache in this system because we think a unreliable cache is pretty much redundant and may cause a significant drop of performance.

 Overall, this project has provided us with valuable experience in network programming, Rust development, and system design.